manureno/terraform-cheat-sheet/readme.md

   region  = "eu-west-3"
 }
 ```
-* aliases may be given to provider cnfiguratoin so several
+* aliases may be given to provider configurations so several
-provider configuration can be used in a same Terraform script.
+provider configurations can be used in the same Terraform script.
 ```
 # can be referenced as aws.paris
 provider "aws" {